 How will the results be used?

-The Care Quality Commission will use the results from the survey in the regulation, monitoring and inspection of NHS acute and NHS foundation trusts in England.
-Survey data will be used within CQC Insight, which provides Inspectors with an assessment of how trusts are performing.
-The survey data will also form a key source of evidence to support the judgements and ratings published for trusts.
+CQC will use the results from the survey in the regulation, monitoring and inspection of acute NHS trusts in England.
+Survey data will be used within CQC Insight, which provides inspectors with an assessment of how trusts are performing.
+Survey data will also form a key source of evidence to support the judgements and inspection ratings published for trusts.

 The organisations below will use the results in the following ways.

 Information collected nationally in a consistent way is essential to support public and Parliamentary accountability.
-The results are used by NHS England and the Department of Health for performance assessment, improvement and regulatory purposes.
+The results are used for performance assessment, improvement and regulatory purposes.